edgecompsolutions/event-driven-architecture-for-digital-shopfloor/README.md

 # Event-driven architecture for digital shopfloor
-This page demonstrates the concept and why we should build an event-driven based digital shopfloor
+This page demonstrates the concept and why we should build an event-driven architecture for digital shopfloor

-Conventionally
+Conventionally, most people retrieve the data from a production machine through REST API

+Machine -> Post/Get -> External database